 What is DNA Replication?

-- DNA replication is semi-conservative.
-Each strand of the original DNA molecule serves as a template for the creation of a new complementary strand.
-This means that after replication, each DNA molecule contains one strand from the parent molecule and one newly synthesized strand.
+- DNA replication is described as semi-conservative.
+This means that each newly formed DNA molecule consists of one strand from the original molecule and one newly synthesized strand.
+This mechanism ensures the preservation of genetic information across generations of cells.

 Definition of DNA Replication